Facade Design Pattern

 Facade vs. Mediator Pattern

-• Mediator pattern centralizes communication between objects and adds value to the system by enabling collaboration between related objects.
-In other words, Mediator pattern is responsible for centralising communication between the components of the system.
+• Mediator centralizes communication between objects and adds value to the system by enabling collaboration between related objects.
+In other words, Mediator is responsible for centralising communication between the components of the system.
 The components only know about the mediator object and don’t communicate directly with each other.

 How Facade is related with other design patterns?